This is Part 2 of an in-depth tutorial about editing and deleting posts.

 A feature that often gets overlooked is that post edit screen boxes can be easily reconfigured to help you work more efficiently when editing posts.

 You can hide or display sections using the Screen Options tab, collapse or expand boxes, and drag and drop different sections to rearrange your post edit screen …

 (You can reorganize Post Edit screen boxes)

-Now that you know how to edit posts in WordPress, it’s time to learn how to delete them.
+Now that you know how to edit your post, it’s time to learn how to delete one.